 ALPS Distributors, Inc., located at 1290 Broadway, Suite 1000, Denver, CO 80203, serves as the Fund's principal underwriter and acts as the distributor of the Fund's shares on a best efforts basis, subject to various conditions.
 The Distributor is an affiliate of the Administrator.
 The Fund's shares are offered for sale through the Distributor at net asset value plus the applicable sales load.
 The Distributor also may enter into agreements with financial intermediaries for the sale and servicing of the Fund's shares.
 The Fund intends to offer to sell an unlimited number of its shares, on a continual basis, through the Distributor.
 No arrangement has been made to place funds received in an escrow, trust or similar account.
 The Distributor is not required to sell any specific number or dollar amount of the Fund's shares, but will use its best efforts to solicit orders for the purchase of the shares.
 Shares of the Fund will not be listed on any national securities exchange and the Distributor will not act as a market marker in Fund shares.
-Class M shares will pay to the Distributor a Distribution Fee that will accrue at an annual rate equal to 0.75% of the Fund's average daily net assets attributable to Class M shares and is payable on a monthly basis.
+Class I shares are not currently subject to a Distribution Fee.